Have you noticed the best ideas happen on accident? This aged burlap idea happened on accident…a messy accident.

 I covered the cardboard backing with old book pages and mod podge.
 Some pages are upside down, but that’s okay.
 I also added five numbers from the chapters of the book.
 See if you can find them all in the photo above:)

 Next, I printed out a large 3.
-Laid it under the aged burlap and painted the large 3 using antique white craft paint.
+Then placed it under the aged burlap.
+I could see the 3 peaking through the burlap.
+I used antique white craft paint.
 The photo above is the back side where I painted a bit of mod podge as a glue.

 Now I have aged burlap art!